hongwanliu/DarkHistory/sphinx/index.rst

 * scipy>=1.11.2, <=1.13.1
 * tqdm

-We have also converted all data files to more stable and versatile formats (HDF5, JSON, and plain text), which you can download `here <https://doi.org/10.5281/zenodo.13259509>`_.
+*2024-08-12* We have converted all data files to more stable and versatile formats (HDF5, JSON, and plain text), which you can download `here <https://doi.org/10.5281/zenodo.13259509>`_.

 *2019-04-22* -- First release of DarkHistory (v1.0.0).